 48 hours in Kingaroy

-We’re massive fans of the humble peanut, so a foodies’ escape to the farm trails around Kingaroy – some 210km north-west of Brisbane – is proof that we haven’t gone bananas.
-Or is that nuts?
+If you’re a massive fan of the humble peanut, a foodies’ escape to the farm trails around Kingaroy – some 210km north-west of Brisbane – might be the perfect excuse to get away from it all to avoid going completely bananas.
+Or is that a little nutty?

 2:30PM: HIT THE ROAD

-(Drive time Brisbane to Kingaroy via D’Aguilar Highway 2hrs, 42mins)
+(Drive time Brisbane to Kingaroy via D’Aguilar Highway is 2hrs, 42mins)